 Published:

-Tap to Pay (also known as SoftPOS) turns a conventional smartphone into a contactless card terminal.
-Swiss food truck operators and market vendors can use it to accept credit and debit cards, TWINT, as well as mobile wallets such as Apple Pay or Google Pay directly on the phone – without additional hardware.
-All that is needed is an NFC-capable Android or iOS device and the app of a supported payment service provider.
+Tap to Pay (also known as SoftPOS) transforms a standard smartphone into a contactless card terminal.
+Swiss food truck operators and market vendors can use it to accept credit and debit cards, TWINT, and mobile wallets like Apple Pay or Google Pay directly on their phones – without any additional hardware.
+All that is needed is an NFC-enabled Android or iOS device and the app of a supported payment service provider.

-This guide shows you step by step how Tap to Pay works, which smartphones and providers are supported in Switzerland, what the solution costs and when a classic mobile terminal is still the better choice.
+This guide shows you step-by-step how Tap to Pay works, which smartphones and providers are supported in Switzerland, how much the solution costs, and when a classic mobile terminal is still the better choice.

-1. What is Tap to Pay and why is it made for food trucks and market stalls?
+1. What is Tap to Pay and why is it perfect for food trucks and market stalls?

-Tap to Pay – also known in the industry as SoftPOS (Software Point of Sale) – refers to a technology that uses the NFC antenna of a smartphone to accept contactless payments.
+Tap to Pay – also known in the industry as SoftPOS (Software Point of Sale) – refers to a technology where the NFC antenna of a smartphone is used to accept contactless payments.
 The smartphone completely replaces the classic card terminal.
-The payer holds their card or their own phone to the merchant's device, and the transaction is processed via a certified app and a payment service provider (PSP).
+The payer holds their card or their own phone against the merchant's device, and the transaction is processed via a certified app and a payment service provider (PSP).

-For food trucks, market stalls and pop-up businesses, Tap to Pay solves several practical problems at once: there are no acquisition costs for a terminal, the smartphone is always with you anyway, and setup usually takes less than an hour.
-Seasonal businesses that are only active for a few months of the year benefit particularly, because there are no fixed costs or minimum contract terms.
-Tap to Pay is also a reliable backup solution – for example, if the traditional terminal fails.
+For food trucks, market stalls, and pop-up shops, Tap to Pay solves several practical problems at once: there are no acquisition costs for a terminal, the smartphone is always with you anyway, and setup usually takes less than an hour.
+Seasonal businesses that are only active for a few months of the year benefit particularly because there are no fixed costs or minimum contract terms.
+Tap to Pay is also a reliable backup solution – for example, if the conventional terminal fails.

 In Switzerland, the technology has been widely available since spring 2025.
-Apple enabled Tap to Pay on iPhone in March 2025 for Switzerland; Android devices have supported the function for longer via apps from various providers.
-Swiss PSPs offering Tap to Pay include Payrexx, SumUp, Worldline, Stripe and Nexi, among others.
+Apple unlocked Tap to Pay on iPhone for Switzerland in March 2025, while Android devices have supported the function for longer via apps from various providers.
+Among the Swiss PSPs offering Tap to Pay are Payrexx, SumUp, Worldline, Stripe, and Nexi.

-The process is almost identical with most providers and can be completed in just a few steps:
+The process is almost identical for most providers and is completed in just a few steps:

-Create and verify account: You register with the chosen payment provider, submit your company details and go through the regulatory check (Know Your Customer, KYC).
-With most providers, verification takes one to five working days – some, such as Payrexx, offer same-day review if the documents are submitted by 4 p.m.
+Create and verify an account: You register with your chosen payment provider, submit your company details, and undergo the regulatory check (Know Your Customer, KYC).
+For most providers, verification takes one to five working days – some like Payrexx offer same-day verification if the documents are submitted before 4 p.m.

-Customer pays: Your customer holds their contactless card or their smartphone (with Apple Pay, Google Pay, etc.) against the back of your device.
-For amounts over CHF 80, PIN entry is displayed directly on the smartphone screen.
+Customer pays: Your customer holds their contactless card or smartphone (with Apple Pay, Google Pay etc.) against the back of your device.
+For amounts over EUR 80, the PIN entry is displayed directly on the smartphone screen.

 Confirmation and receipt: The transaction is confirmed.
-Depending on the provider, you can send the receipt by SMS, email or QR code.
+Depending on the provider, you can send the receipt via SMS, email, or QR code.

-Tap to Pay requires a smartphone with NFC function (Near Field Communication).
+Tap to Pay requires a smartphone with NFC (Near Field Communication) functionality.
 The exact requirements differ between iPhone and Android.

 iPhone

 For Tap to Pay on iPhone, at least an iPhone XS (2018) or newer is required.
-The device must have the latest iOS version installed and an internet connection.
-In Switzerland, providers such as SumUp, Worldline, Stripe, Adyen, Mollie, myPOS and Nexi currently support the Apple function.
+The device must have the latest iOS version installed and have an internet connection.
+In Switzerland, providers currently supporting the Apple feature include SumUp, Worldline, Stripe, Adyen, Mollie, myPOS, and Nexi.

 Android

-For Android devices, an NFC-capable smartphone or tablet with at least Android 11 is required.
+For Android devices, an NFC-enabled smartphone or tablet running at least Android 11 is required.
 Google Play Services must be installed and up to date.
 Devices with root access or enabled developer options are usually blocked for security reasons.
-Most current models from Samsung, Google Pixel, OnePlus and Huawei are compatible.
+Most current models from Samsung, Google Pixel, OnePlus, and Huawei are compatible.

 Security and certification: Is Tap to Pay on a smartphone secure enough?

-The same security mechanisms as for contactless payments at conventional terminals also apply: amounts over CHF 80 require PIN entry (which takes place directly on the smartphone screen), and the payment networks (Visa, Mastercard) monitor transactions in real time for irregularities.
+In addition, the same security mechanisms apply as for contactless payments at conventional terminals: amounts over EUR 80 require a PIN entry (which takes place directly on the smartphone screen), and the payment networks (Visa, Mastercard) monitor transactions in real time for irregularities.

-5. Speed in service: payment process under 5 seconds – practical test
+5. Service speed: Payment process under 5 seconds – field test

-In the day-to-day operation of a food truck, every second counts, especially during the lunch rush.
-Tap to Pay performs well here: in practical tests, the pure payment process (from the moment the customer taps the card) takes between two and four seconds for contactless payments under CHF 80.
-For amounts over CHF 80, PIN entry is added, which extends the process to around eight to twelve seconds.
+In the daily routine of a food truck, every second counts, especially during the lunch rush.
+Tap to Pay performs well here: in practical tests, the actual payment process (from the moment the customer holds the card) takes between two and four seconds for contactless payments under EUR 80.
+For amounts over EUR 80, the PIN entry is added, which extends the process to about eight to twelve seconds.

-For comparison: a classic mobile terminal such as the SumUp Solo or a Worldline device takes about the same time for a contactless payment – the difference is in the range of one to two seconds and is hardly noticeable in practice.
-The actual time advantage of Tap to Pay lies elsewhere: you do not have to charge, switch on or connect a separate device via Bluetooth.
-You enter the amount, the customer pays, done.
+By comparison: a classic mobile terminal like the SumUp Solo or a Worldline device takes a similar amount of time for a contactless payment – the difference is in the range of one to two seconds and is hardly noticeable in practice.
+The actual time advantage of Tap to Pay lies elsewhere: you don't have to charge, switch on, or connect a separate device via Bluetooth.
+You type in the amount, the customer pays, done.

-A relevant note for everyday food truck use: a stable mobile network connection (4G/5G) is a prerequisite for the payment process.
-In areas with poor reception – for example at fairgrounds in rural regions – delays may occur.
-Some providers allow limited offline transactions that are synchronized later, but that is the exception.
+A relevant note for daily food truck operations: a stable mobile connection (4G/5G) is a prerequisite for the payment process.
+In areas with poor reception – such as festival grounds in rural regions – delays may occur.
+Some providers allow offline transactions to a limited extent, which are synchronized later, but this is the exception.

-6. Tap to Pay vs. mobile terminal: when is a smartphone enough, when do you need more?
+6. Tap to Pay vs. mobile terminal: When is the smartphone enough, when do you need more?

 Tap to Pay is not the right solution for every use case.
-The decision between a smartphone solution and a mobile terminal depends on the business model, transaction volume and accepted payment methods.
+The decision between a smartphone solution and a mobile terminal depends on the business model, the transaction volume, and the accepted payment methods.

 Comparison: Tap to Pay vs. mobile terminal